Italian fascism: Corporatist economics

 Italian fascism promoted a corporatist economic system.
 The economy involved employer and employee syndicates being linked together in corporative associations to collectively represent the nation's economic producers and work alongside the state to set national economic policy.
-Mussolini declared such economics as a "Third Alternative" to capitalism and Marxism that Italian fascism regarded as "obsolete doctrines".
+Mussolini declared such economics as a "Third Position" to capitalism and Marxism.
 For instance, he said in 1935 that orthodox capitalism no longer existed in the country.
 Preliminary plans as of 1939 intended to divide the country into 22 corporations which would send representatives to Parliament from each industry.

 State permission was required for almost any business activity, such as expanding a factory, merging a business, or to fire or lay off an employee.
 All wages were set by the government, and a minimum wage was imposed in Italy.
 Restrictions on labor increased.
 While corporations still could earn profits, Italian fascism supported criminalization of strikes by employees and lockouts by employers as illegal acts it deemed as prejudicial to the national community as a whole.